 For both Coulomb and van der Waals interactions there are interaction type selectors (termed vdwtype and coulombtype) and two parameters, for a total of six non-bonded interaction parameters.
-See sec.
-7.3 for a complete description of these parameters.
+See the User Guide for a complete description of these parameters.